1

 For income tax years commencing on or after January 1, 2024, but before January 1, 2027, Colorado allows an income tax credit to incentivize the purchase of electric-powered lawn equipment.
 The credit is allowed to qualified retailers for all retail sales of new, electric-powered lawn equipment sold in Colorado during the retailer’s income tax year.
-The qualified retailer may claim a credit equal to 33% of the aggregate purchase price of the qualifying lawn equipment and must provide the purchaser a discount as described later in this publication.
-The credit is subject to several requirements and limitations.
+The qualified retailer may claim a credit equal to 33% of the aggregate purchase price of the qualifying electric-powered lawn equipment and must provide the purchaser a discount as described later in this publication.
+The credit is subject to several requirements and limitations discussed in this publication.

 This publication is designed to provide general guidance regarding the credit and is intended to supplement guidance provided in the Colorado Individual Income Tax Guide and the Colorado Corporate Income Tax Guide.
 Nothing in this publication modifies or is intended to modify the requirements of Colorado’s statutes and regulations.
 Taxpayers are encouraged to consult their tax advisors for guidance regarding specific situations.